DdIiVvYyAaMm/codefundo/README.md

 The salient features of the model that we propose are:
 ```
-* A covert 1 to Counting election model.
+* A covert but transparent election model.

 * A reliable counting methodology.